HackYourFuture/curriculum/i-am-a-new-student.md

 ## Student Manual

-Please download and read the Student Manual[HackYourFuture student manual](https://github.com/HackYourFuture/curriculum/blob/master/Student%20Manual_v01_13052019.docx)
+Please download and read the [HackYourFuture student manual](https://github.com/HackYourFuture/curriculum/blob/master/Student%20Manual_v01_13052019.docx)

 ## When do we teach?